jrbostic/PoliticalContributionExplorer/README.txt

 PROJECT DEPENDENCIES

+- Python 2.7
+- Tkinter

 For this project Python 2.7 was used along with mostly pre-packaged modules.
 The most likely module not to be packaged with your distribution is the tkinter gui toolbox.
 There is no pip package available to my knowledge.
 The easiest ways to install are as follows...

 On Ubuntu:
 apt-get install python-tk